-Theme No. Action Considerations Priority Transport DW7.1 Refer to Identity for cycling and walking tracks.
-Refer DW7.2 Secure an improved bus service for the entire Waikato District.
-Consider integration with possible future train services. Тор DW7.3 Support the Waikato train stations within the Auckland to Hamilton Corridor project.
-Consider integration with bus services. Тор DW7.4 Continue to monitor the consequences of State Highway projects on the Waikato District and its local communities, and when possible fulfil an advocacy role to positively influence outcomes.
-Very high DW7.5 Strengthen cycling and walking trails along the river corridor.
-This could include: • Promote existing trails. • Review trails strategy, add missing local links, then prioritise. • Program to source funding. • Secure key links with landowners. • Parks & Reserves at WDC could lead through the Community Connections Team with key inputs from Communications.
+Action Considerations Theme No. Priority Transport DW7.1 Refer to Identity for cycling and walking Refer DW7.2 Secure an improved bus service for the High entire Waikato District.
+DW7.3 Support the Waikato train stations within the Auckland to Hamilton High Corridor project.
+DW7.4 Continue to monitor the consequences of State Highway projects on the Waikato District and its local High communities, and when possible fulfil an advocacy role to positively influence outcomes.